opengauss-mirror/docs/content/en/docs/Developerguide/dolphin-date-and-time-processing-functions-and-operators.md

 | %d, %m, %y                                        | 00       |
 | %Y                                                 | 0000     |

-  The extracted time value can contain a maximum of six decimal places.
-The excess part is rounded off.
+  - The extracted time value can contain a maximum of six decimal places.

   Example: